mikyoch/satoshi-coin-flip/README.md

 The smart contract works for any one player.
 An entity called house acts as the game's organizer.
 A treasury object is used to submit the house's stake and is managed by the contract creator.
 Upon contract deployment, the house data are initialized with the house's public key.

 The player that starts the game picks 16 random bytes and submits them along with their choice of Tails or Heads.
-Additionally, at this stage the player's stake (5000 MIST) is submitted.
+Additionally, at this stage the player's & house's stake (5000 MIST) is submitted.

 Once the game has been created, anyone can end it by providing a valid BLS signature and the game id.
 The winner is determined by a bit of the bls signature.
 The signature is the result of signing the gameId + user's 16 random bytes with the house's private key.